coltondick/ansible_playbook_monitor/README.md

 - **Dynamic Sensors**: Automatically creates sensor entities for Ansible playbooks as updates are received.
 - **Real-Time Updates**: Reflects the latest status of playbooks (`started`, `completed`, `failed`, etc.).
+- **Attributes Support**: Allows additional metadata to be sent with playbook updates, such as stage, datetime, and result.
 - **Secure Webhook**: Supports API key validation to ensure only authorized sources can update statuses.
 - **Persistent Notifications**: Displays the generated API key during setup for secure access.